Finance Revenues & Benefits Privacy Notice

 - Savings and capital details

 Fife Council will collect the above information in a number of ways including application forms, passports and other identity documents, correspondence from you, customer interviews, meetings and other assessment activities.
-We will also collect data about you from third parties, for example The Department of Work and Pensions, Tracing Agencies, Sheriff Officers, Her Majesty's Revenue and Customs, Registered Social Landlords, Care Providers, Registers of Scotland, Office of Public Guardian, Accountants in Bankruptcy and the Scottish Social Security Agency.
+We will also collect data about you from third parties, for example The Department of Work and Pensions, Tracing Agencies, Sheriff Officers, Her Majesty's Revenue and Customs, Registered Social Landlords, Private Landlords, Care Providers, Registers of Scotland, Office of Public Guardian, Accountants in Bankruptcy, the Scottish Social Security Agency and other Council Services.

 Fife Council and the DWP work together and share information often to provide a number of services.
 Fife Council and the DWP are joint data controllers for services such as Housing Benefit.